 What’s worked better for me is something the internet, ironically, has started calling analog doomscrolling.

-More rambling below the cut – click it!
+More rambling behind the link – click it!